The Identification of a Dusty Multiarm Spiral Galaxy at $z=3.06$ with JWST and ALMA: discussion

 We note that, in the field A2744, \citet{Boyett2022} reported a number counts excess at $z\sim3$.
 Thus, \targetname\ could reside in an overdense region.
 For the companion galaxy, $GLASS-Z$grad1, the measured slope in the metallicity distribution is $\Delta \log({\rm O/H})/\Delta r = 0.165\pm 0.022$ \citep{Wang2022}.
 The occurrence of inverted gradients measured in this galaxy could also be explained by an ongoing minor merger.
 Due to the loss of angular momentum by the torque in the merger interactions, the metal-poor gas inflows into the inner disk to flatten/invert the metallicity gradient \citep{Krabbe2011}.
 Alternatively, the group environment may also give rise to enhanced cold mode accretion on the member galaxies, which inverts the metal gradient \citep{Li2022}.

 To understand the environmental influence on the spiral formation, firstly, we note that the stellar spiral in \targetname\ is present at $z = 3.06$, just around the peak of cosmic star formation (see \citealt{MD14} for a review).
-Thus, the number of galaxies and merger rates could be high.
-Cosmological simulations suggest that the high-redshift spiral structures may be due to higher merger rate \citep{Hammer2009}, high inflow rate, and the low angular momentum of cold streams \citep{Cen2014}.
-Meanwhile, there are simulations reporting that the grand-design spirals exist by $z\approx 3$ \citep{Fiacconi2015} and the high-redshift spirals may be arisen from swing amplifications triggered by galaxy interactions. \citet{Kohandel2019} further showed that the cold gaseous spiral structure (close to the reionization epoch) can exist when the galactic disk is relaxed after a merger. \targetname\ could experience merger and this could enhance the formation of spirals as predicted by cosmological simulations.
+Thus, the number of galaxies and merger rates could be high. {Cosmological simulations suggest that high-redshift spiral structures may be caused by higher merger rate} \citep{Hammer2009}, high inflow rate, and the low angular momentum of cold streams \citep{Cen2014}.
+Meanwhile, there are simulations reporting that the spirals exist by $z\approx 3$ \citep{Fiacconi2015} and the high-redshift spirals may be arisen from swing amplifications triggered by galaxy interactions. \citet{Kohandel2019} further showed that the cold gaseous spiral structure (close to the reionization epoch) can exist when the galactic disk is relaxed after a merger. {\targetname\ could experience a merger-like process;} and this could enhance the formation of spirals as predicted by cosmological simulations.